Free one-to-one remote advice sessions for London based artists from Artquest staff and freelance artist-career specialists.

 Each month we invite a different guest to lead seven sessions.
 The invited specialists cover a broad range of practices and topics.

-This month’s guest is Lynn Dennison (pronouns she/her)
+This month’s guest is Pablo Colella (pronouns he/him)